mattrossdev/tiny-unsplash-unofficial/README.md

 ### Creating the Plugin File

-To add this plugin to your TinyMCE editor, clone the repo and run `npm build` to create the dist folder.
+To add this plugin to your TinyMCE editor, clone the repo and run `npm run build` to create the dist folder.
 On the pages you're using the plugin, add the `/dist/plugin.min.js` file.

 ### Initializing the Editor